rctay/sublime-text-buildview/README.md

  - `bottom`
  - `last`

+ ## Disabling

+ The plugin can be disabled on a per-view basis by triggering the Command Palette in either the view with build output or with source code and selecting

+ - Disable/Enable buildview for this window

 # Issues/TODO

  - build view does not gain focus if it is in the same tab group as the view that launched the build
  - pin/unpin location, so that subsequent builds scrolls to the same location
  - build view is "forgotten" after restarting Sublime
+ - improve disabling/enabling options (eg whitelists, blacklists)

 Pull requests welcome!